MissingChip/warp-draw/README.md

 Go to `localhost:8080` in a browser.

 You should see some stuff!
-That stuff was specified by the server and sent over a WebSocket to your browser, and recieved/displayed using JavaScript.
+That stuff was specified by the server and sent over a WebSocket to your browser, and recieved/displayed on an HTML canvas using JavaScript.